studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 ### Bad points

+> Do not take readers for granted.

-Please bring yourself a cup of coffee.
+This is where you bring yourself a cup of coffee.

 Bollywood masala should _never_ be converted into a book in the first place; it's a disgrace to the art of writing.

 The technical aspects of a story are important.
-Therefore, use of Transformers-like contraptions _must_ have a basis much stronger than "crazy doctor", and be accompanied by facts such as Google&nbsp;Navigation.
+Therefore, use of Transformers-like contraptions _must_ have a basis much stronger than "crazy doctor".

 Spoiler alert: